pintergreg/software-engineering/lectures/15_testing.md

 ::::::::::::

-## test doubles -- mock objet types
+## test doubles -- mock object types

 there is no open standard for categories